beyondstorage/beyond-ctl/docs/rfcs/83-add-remove-multipart-supprot.md

 ## Rationale

-### Why use StringFlag?
+### Why use BoolFlag?

-We need to pass in the `multipartID`, but if we pass in two parameters directly, the original `rm` operation will be affected and not very readable.

-Using `StringFlag` makes it easier to understand and smoother for users to use.
-And it doesn't add too much to the length of the command.

-It is also faster to get the multipartID entered by the user, and easier to determine whether the user has entered a multipartID or not.
+For users, it is very difficult to get the multipartID.
+So we use `BoolFlag` to remove all multipart objects with path `<source>`.
+We can also use it better with flag `-r`, which allows users to delete all multipart objects prefixed with `<source>`.

+Also, for the user, they are supposed to care about the multipart object with path `<source>`, not the `multipartID`.

 ## Compatibility